 A range of resources for teachers to download and print to try to save you some time if you are creating a Schools Linking Display in your own school.

 Website- Sample Text

-This is a starting point for text for a school website connecting Schools Linking and spiritual, moral, social and cultural (SMSC) development.
+This is a very brief starting point for text for a school website connecting Schools Linking and spiritual, moral, social and cultural (SMSC) development.